Freika/dawarich/README.md

 ruby rename_app.rb old_app_name new_app_name
 ```

 Notice, the name must be in snake_case.
-Default app name is `solo_customer_template`.
+Default app name is `dawarich`.

 ## How to start the app locally